Suyankai/pbl-copbss/readme.md

                         setting the latency of micro service,
                         default: 0.5 [ms]
 ```
-The default sounce number is : 5, you can set it by change, e.x:
+The default sounce number is : 5 , you can set it by running, e.x:
 ```
 --source_num 10
 ```